Kong/docs.konghq.com/app/konnect/org-management/audit-logging/webhook.md

 * `"authorization":"Bearer example-token"`: The authorization type and credential to pass to your log collection endpoint.
 {{site.konnect_short_name}} will send this string in the `Authorization` header of requests to that endpoint.

-    For example, if you are setting up the webhook for Splunk, you could provide a Splunk access token: `"authorization":"Splunk example-token12234352535235"`
+    For example, if you are setting up the webhook for Splunk, you could provide a Splunk access token: `"authorization":"Splunk example-token12234352535235"`.

+* `log_format`: The output format of each log message.
+Can be `cef` or `json`.

 If the request is successful, you will receive a `200` response code, and a response body containing the webhook's configuration details: